m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 ## Chord Motivation
 The main motivation of chord is scalable location of data in a large distributed system.

-A publisher might want to publish the location of a particular piece of data with a particular name - for example, an mp4 with the name ‘Annie Hall’.
+A publisher might want to publish the location of a particular piece of data with a particular name - for example, an mp4 with the name 'Annie Hall'.

-The publisher needs to figure out where to publish this data such that a client can find it, so that when the client performs a lookup for ‘Annie Hall’ it’s directed to the location of the mp4.
+The publisher needs to figure out where to publish this data such that a client can find it, so that when the client performs a lookup for 'Annie Hall' it's directed to the location of the mp4.

 The problem that needs to be solved is the problem of lookup, which requires a simple hash function.

-What makes this problem interesting, though, is that the hash table isn’t located in one place, but rather it is distributed across the network.
+What makes this problem interesting, though, is that the hash table isn't located in one place, but rather it is distributed across the network.

 Consistent hashing allows us to build this distributed hash table.